-with Cauchy data at $t=0$ where $[\sigma(u,t),\,(u,t)\in\NR^2\times(0,\infty)]$ is radially symmetric centred Gaussian noise with covariance
+with Cauchy data at $t=0$, where $[\sigma(u,t),\,(u,t)\in\NR^2\times(0,\infty)]$ is radially symmetric centred Gaussian noise with covariance

-and the multiplication $\sigma(u,t)\psi$ is understood in Stratonovich's sense.
-This equation was derived in \cite{main} as the isotropic continuum approximation of a model for two-dimensional damped driven exciton-phonon systems.
+This equation was derived in \cite{main} as the isotropic continuum approximation of a model for two-dimensional damped-driven exciton-phonon systems.

 Note that (\ref{NLS}), as derived in Section II of \cite{main}, is actually driven by coloured multiplicative noise.
 But, in Section III of \cite{main}, the authors say they would rather approximate the driving noise by space-time white noise which they had justified in \cite{main(3)}.
 Finally, in order to allow radially symmetric (i.e.\ isotropic) solutions, they simplified space-time white noise to radially symmetric Gaussian noise as used in the formulation of (\ref{NLS})---the reader is referred to \cite{main(3)} for the definition of a parameter $D_{white}$ which can be used to choose a physically meaningful value for $D_r$.
-The definition, in physical terms, of the positive damping parameter $\Lambda$ can be found in \cite{main}.
+The definition, in physical terms, of the positive damping parameter $\Lambda$ can be found in \cite{main}, too.

-In the case of $\Lambda=D_r=0$, equation (\ref{NLS}) is identical to the classical focusing (power) non-linear Schr\"odinger equation and the power {\it two} in the non-linearity $|\psi|^2\psi$ just gives the smallest power-like non-linearity for which blow-up occurs in space dimension $d=2$.
+In the case of $\Lambda=D_r=0$, equation (\ref{NLS}) is identical to the classical focusing (power) non-linear Schr\"odinger equation, and the power {\it two} in the non-linearity $|\psi|^2\psi$ is known to be the smallest power-like non-linearity for which blow-up occurs in space dimension $d=2$.

-For example, the wave function
+For example, the wave function,